-Many executives don’t think they have unmanaged IT but they do.
-For whatever reason – to save money, for self-reliance, or lack of knowledge -- they decided that it would be better to cobble together their own mix of technology services and tools, rather than contract with a managed IT service provider to meet their IT needs.
+Many business leaders don’t think they have unmanaged IT, but they do.
+For whatever reason – to save money, for self-reliance, or lack of knowledge – they decided that it would be better to put together their own mix of technology services and tools rather than contract with a managed IT services provider to meet their IT needs.

 The Approach: Reactive vs. Proactive

-In the IT world, a reactive approach is focused on solving problems.
-Problems can be small and they can be very big.
-Often lots of little problems are a sign that there is a much bigger problem under the surface.
-Because they’re getting bombarded by the needs of users, however, the IT people end up using their time to alleviate symptoms, and they never get to the root cause of the issues.
+In the IT world, the reactive approach focuses on solving problems of all sizes, but often lots of minor problems are a sign of a much bigger problem under the surface.
+Because they’re getting bombarded by users’ needs, IT uses their time to alleviate symptoms and never gets to the root cause of the issues.

-No one knows how long a server or a switch or a PC is going to last, but it’s pretty easy to predict when they’ll start to need more maintenance.
-Scheduling replacement of hardware on a set cycle is an example of being proactive.
+No one knows how long a server, switch, or PC will last, but it’s pretty easy to predict when they’ll start needing more maintenance.
+Scheduling hardware replacement on a set cycle is an example of being proactive.

-How You Pay: Time and Materials vs. Fixed Fee
+How You Pay: Time and Materials vs. Fixed-Fee

-What they may not consider is how much longer it takes to fix problems when you’re not an expert (and there are many different areas of expertise in IT), and how much maintenance is (or should be) going on behind the scenes.
-They also don’t realize that when there is a disruption or a full-scale IT outage -- staff are not working.
-Doesn’t that cost something?
+What they may not consider is how much longer it takes to fix problems when they don’t have an expert (and there are many different areas of expertise in IT) and how much maintenance is (or should be) going on behind the scenes.
+They also may not realize that when there is a disruption or a full-scale IT outage, staff are not working, and there’s a cost associated with that.

 With T&M, your IT vendor makes more money when you have problems for them to fix.
 So that makes you wonder how concerned they are with preventing problems if the more problems you have, the more money you have to pay them.

-Take cyber security for example.
-Having a cyber attack could take your company down for days or even weeks and in that situation your IT company is going to be working day and night until the situation is stable.
-It takes less resources for the managed IT services company to prevent the cyber attack from happening in the first place, even though it means that they have to invest in the tools and processes to minimize your risk.
-Prevention is best for everyone.
+Take cyber security, for example.
+A cyber attack could take your company down for days or even weeks.
+In that situation, your IT company will be working day and night until the situation is stable.
+As a result, it takes fewer resources for the managed IT services company to prevent the cyber attack from happening in the first place, even though it means they have to invest in the tools and processes to minimize your risk.

 The Results: Unpredictable vs. Predictable

-With managed IT services, the result is predictable IT but there’s something else that happens, too.
-When your IT function is being managed and you have a stable IT infrastructure, you can suddenly do more with technology than you could before.
+With managed IT services, the result is predictable IT, but something else also happens.
+When your IT function is being managed, and you have a stable IT infrastructure, you can suddenly do more with technology than you could before.

 How Does Unmanaged IT Happen?

 Why do people eat junk food?
 Why do we take the elevator instead of the stairs?
 Why do we let our tires go bald?
 Why do we skip oil changes?
 Sometimes it’s cheaper.
 Sometimes it’s easier.
 Sometimes we just didn’t know there was a better way.
-It’s the same with IT support.